kuzudb/api-server/README.md

 ```

 By mounting local database files to Docker via `-v path/to/database:/database`,
-the changes done through the API server will persist to the local database files after the UI is shutdown.
+the changes done through the API server will persist to the local database files after the server is shutdown.

 The `--rm` flag tells docker that the container should automatically be removed after we close docker.